Salt & Wind Travel

 Pros: Authentic, less touristy, tiny, charming streets

-Cons: Sidewalks are tiny and narrow, would be impossible with a stroller or for those needing assistance when walking, hilly, can be a longer walk to the main area
+Cons: Sidewalks are tiny and narrow, would be impossible with a stroller or for those needing assistance when walking, hilly, and can be a longer walk to the main area

 Best for: Seasoned Florence visitors, those without trouble walking, those looking for some nightlife but nothing too rowdy